petli/codplayer/doc/file-formats.md

   from index 1.
 This means that in the pregap, the position is negative counting down towards 0.

+* `length`: Length of the current track in whole seconds, counting from index 1 (i.e. not including any pregap).

 * `ripping`: `false` if the disc is played from a previously ripped copy, otherwise a number 0-100 indicating how many percent of the disc has been ripped.
 (Take care to use the === operator in